-Colonic hydrotherapy is a simple ancient procedure to wash the colon.
+Colonic hydrotherapy, or colonic irrigation is a simple ancient procedure to wash the colon.
 During a session, the therapist will insert a speculum in your rectum.
 The speculum has a small feeding tube and an outlet.
 The therapist will gradually and gently fill your colon with water while allowing the waste to come out.

 The actual treatment lasts between 35-45 min.
 Whilst it may feel a little odd at first, it should not hurt or smell.
 Some minor discomfort should be expected as you fill up but it is immediately relieved as you inform the therapist You are ready to release.